The holidays are a joy-filled time of year for most, but the additional activities and responsibilities can add to our normal stress.

 - Practice relaxation techniques such as deep breathing exercises, use of relaxation music, yoga, meditation or aromatherapy.

 - Set realistic expectations of yourself.
-Find a balance between work, home and the additional activities you need to do and want to do.
+Find a balance between work, home and the additional activities you need and want to do.

 - Help your kids handle large gatherings